rforge/ftree/pkg/FaultTree/README.md

 # FaultTree
-## Fault tree back office prototype
+## Fault Tree Analysis on R

 This R package is used to build a fault tree as a dataframe object.
+There is no GUI associated with this package.
-A tree is constructed by an initial ftree.make() call.
+A tree is constructed by building a script with an initial ftree.make() call.
 Subsequent addition of add... functions build up the tree.

 The logic gates of a fault tree are calculated from bottom to top in a batch fashion.

-There is no GUI associated with this package, yet.
 Logic gate calculations are performed using boolean algebra and cross-multiplication of demands (conditional fail rates) with failed state probability values.
 Latent component events assume exponential fail rates for calculation of fractional downtime values.
-Minimal cut sets are now determined by the MOCUS algorithm.
-This is a candidate for future C++ conversion using RcppArmadillo.

 It is possible to augment this package with the solution of Markov models, but this is a subject for further development.
 As is, the presentation of simple results is believed to be more powerful for practical purposes than seeking a more complex approach.

-Output is can be read as a sub-view of the dataframe object holding the tree.
+Output can be read as a sub-view of the dataframe object holding the tree.
 Alternatively, a graphical output is available from a generated html file loaded into a browser with internet connectivity (for access to the D3 javascript library via cdn).
 This package can also be treated as an htmlwidget using the reverse-depend package FaultTree.widget at github/jto888/FaulTree.widget.
-Eventual release to CRAN is expected to be in widget form, only.
+Eventual release to CRAN is expected to include the widget generation.

+Minimal cut sets are now determined by the top-down MOCUS algorithm.
+This is a candidate for future C++ conversion using RcppArmadillo.

+Those new to R and/or fault tree analysis are referred to http://www.openreliability.org/faulttree-users-tutorial/ for comprehensive installation and use instructions.

-### Installation
+### Experienced R User Installation
 ```r
 # Install from this repo in GitHub
 if (packageVersion("devtools") < 1.6) {